You can too! How the EU supports women entrepreneurs in Ukraine

 Find out if there is Business Support Centre near you, and what training and advisory services are available by visiting the network’s website www.bisc.org.ua for more information, including a full list of business support centres and their contacts.

-For education and youth opportunities, contact the national Erasmus + office in Ukraine.
+For education opportunities, contact the national Erasmus + office in Ukraine, and for youth exchanges, check out the Erasmus+ Youth and European Solidarity Corps Info Centre in Ukraine.

 Embed